Doja Cat: 2019–2020: Breakthrough with Hot Pink

 Doja Cat performed a metal rendition of "Say So" at the 2020 MTV Europe Music Awards ceremony, where she also won the award for Best New Act.
+Her performance was criticized for sampling Plini's "Handmade Cities" without permission.
+The following month, Plini reported that he received an apologetic message from Doja Cat through social media.

-She won the award for The New Artist of 2020 at the 46th People's Choice Awards.
-She additionally won both New Artist of the Year and Favourite Soul/R&B Female Artist at the 2020 American Music Awards ceremony, where she performed "Baby, I'm Jealous" with Bebe Rexha.
+Doja Cat won the award for The New Artist of 2020 at the 46th People's Choice Awards.
+She additionally won both New Artist of the Year and Favorite Soul/R&B Female Artist at the 2020 American Music Awards ceremony, where she performed "Baby, I'm Jealous" with Bebe Rexha.
 On December 24, 2020, Doja Cat released a series of videos on her YouTube channel named "Hot Pink Sessions" where she performed three songs twice with two different "looks".
 On December 31, 2020, Doja Cat performed "Say So", "Like That", and "Juicy" at the annual Dick Clark's New Year's Rockin' Eve show.

 According to sales in the United States, Billboard ranked Doja Cat at number five on both the Top New Artists of 2020 and Top Female Artists of 2020 charts.
 After her on-demand audio streams in the U.S. increased by 300% from 2019, Rolling Stone ranked her at number one on their list of the ten biggest breakthrough artists of 2020.
 Forbes named Doja Cat "one of the top breakout stars of 2020" while including her on their annual 30 Under 30 list.
 Doja Cat was the fourth most-Googled musician of 2020 in the United States.